Visiting Hours

 i.
 Monday – Friday: 6:30 am-7 pm

 ii.
-Saturday: 6 am-12 pm
+Saturday: 6:30 am-12 pm

 iii.
 Sunday: Closed

-3. Outside of the hours, patients and visitors will be directed to come through either the Main Entrance or Emergency Department to enter the Hospital.
+3. Outside of the hours, patients and visitors will be directed to come through either the Main Entrance or Emergency Department to enter the hospital.
 Security and Telecommunications will provide oversight during these hours.

-5. Well-behaved children are permitted to visit.
+6. Well-behaved children are permitted to visit.

 • The responsibility for children's conduct and safety rests with the parent or responsible adult.